Israel expands ground assault into Gaza as fears rise over airstrikes near crowded hospitals

 KHAN YOUNIS, Gaza Strip (AP) — Israeli troops and tanks pushed deeper into Gaza on Monday, advancing on two sides of the territory's main city, as the U.N. and medical staff warned that airstrikes have hit closer to hospitals where tens of thousands of Palestinians have sought shelter alongside thousands of wounded.

-Video circulating on social media showed an Israeli tank and bulldozer in central Gaza blocking the territory’s main north-south highway, which the Israeli military earlier told Palestinians to use to escape the expanding ground offensive.
-Hundreds of thousands of Palestinians who remain in the north would no longer be able to escape if the road is blocked since it’s the only useable route south.
+Video circulating on social media showed an Israeli tank and bulldozer in central Gaza blocking the territory’s main highway, which the Israeli military in recent weeks has suggested Palestinians use to evacuate to the south.
+Hundreds of thousands of Palestinians who remain in the north would no longer be able to escape if the road is blocked.

-When asked whether forces had positioned on the road, Israeli military spokesman Rear Adm.
-Daniel Hagari said “we expanded our operations" but would not comment on specific deployments.
+The Gaza Health Ministry later said three people were killed in the car that was hit.
+The Israeli military declined to comment on where its forces were deployed.

+Israel said late Monday that a female soldier captured by Hamas militants has been released during its ground operations in Gaza.
+The military provided few details, but she appears to be the first captive to be freed since Israel stepped up its ground war.
+The military says Private Ori Megidish “was medically checked, is doing well, and has met with her family.”

-The militant Hamas movement ruling Gaza released a video Monday purporting to show three women captured during its Oct.
-7 attack inside Israel.
-One of the women delivers a brief statement, likely under duress, criticizing Israel’s response to the hostage crisis.
+Hours earlier, the militant Hamas movement ruling Gaza released a short video Monday purporting to show three women captured during its wide-ranging Oct.
+7 attack inside Israel, which triggered the war.
+One of the women delivers a brief statement, likely under duress, criticizing Israel's response to the hostage crisis.

-Hamas and other militants captured around 240 people during the deadly raid and have said they will release them in return for thousands of Palestinian prisoners held by Israel.
+Hamas and other militants captured around 240 people during the deadly raid and have said they will release them in return for thousands of Palestinian prisoners held by Israel, including many implicated in deadly attacks on Israelis.
 Israel has dismissed the offer.

+It was not clear when the video was made, but it was likely to add to the mounting domestic pressure on Israel's leaders.
+Families of the captives who met with Prime Minister Benjamin Netanyahu over the weekend expressed support for an exchange.

+The Associated Press usually refrains from reporting details of hostage videos because they show individuals speaking under duress and are often used for propaganda purposes.

 Though Israel ordered Palestinians to flee the north, where Gaza City is located, and move south, hundreds of thousands remain, in part because Israel has also bombarded targets in so-called safe zones.
 Around 117,000 displaced people hoping to stay safe from strikes are staying in hospitals in northern Gaza, alongside thousands of patients and staff, according to U.N. figures.